Jack and the Beanstalk (1952 film): Soundtrack

-A soundtrack, including songs and dialogue, was released on Decca Records on June 9, 1952.
+A soundtrack, including songs and dialogue, was released by Decca Records on June 9, 1952.

-Re-release

-The film was re-released in 1960 by RKO Pictures.

-Copyright
+Release

-The film rights were sold to RKO in the late fifties.
-They did not renew the copyright in 1979, so it entered the public domain.
+Jack and the Beanstalk was rereleased in 1960 by RKO Pictures.
+The film rights were sold to RKO in the late 1950s.
+When RKO failed to renew the copyright in 1979, the film entered the public domain.

 Home media

-As this film is in the public domain, it has been released multiple times on DVD from several companies.
-It was released on Blu-ray three times in 2008, 2015, and 2020.
-On October 23, 2020, Bob Furmanek had launched a Kickstarter campaign to fund a restoration for Blu-ray which reached its $7,500 goal in two hours.
+As the film is in the public domain, Jack and the Beanstalk has been released multiple times on VHS and DVD by several companies.
+It was released on Blu-ray in 2008, 2015 and 2020.
+In 2020, a Kickstarter campaign to fund a Blu-ray restoration reached its $7,500 goal in two hours.
 ClassicFlix released the restoration on Blu-ray and DVD on July 26, 2022, in commemoration of the film's 70th anniversary.

+Although the film's copyright was renewed in 1980, the terms of U.S. Copyright at the time the film was made required it to be renewed after 28 years.
+As the film is copyrighted "1951" (as shown in the film's credits), the requirement to renew was 1979, making the renewal application of 1980 irrelevant.